-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - What is the synaptic cleft?

-5 Multiple Choice Questions
+5 Multiple choice questions

 - moves phosphate from creatine to ADP to form ATP

-5 True/False Questions
+5 True/False questions

 What is Isometric Contraction? → a muscle contraction where tension generated in the muscle is lesser than load on muscle